 The Carter Magfence II is guaranteed to work with your bandsaw and bandsaw tables because there is no size limit.
 It’s a very lightweight aftermarket bandsaw fence that makes cutting lumber much easier.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 5. Shop Fox D3575 Resaw Fence Complete Kit

-The last of our aftermarket bandsaw fence reviews is the Shop Fox D3575 Resaw Fence.
+The last of the aftermarket bandsaw fence reviews is the Shop Fox D3575 Resaw Fence.
 This bandsaw resaw fence is a larger design that guides woodworkers with all the accessories and instructions included with your purchase.

 What’s great about the Shop Fox D3575 is the ability to make micro-adjustments for more precision.
 It doesn’t matter the measurement of your material, because the D3575 can create intricate measurements and cuts.